operand/agency/README.md

 # FAQ

-## How does `agency` compare to agent libraries like LangChain?
+## How does `agency` compare to other agent libraries?

 Though you could entirely create a simple agent using only the primitives in `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an agent toolset like other libraries.

-`agency` is a framework for defining and integrating agent systems.
-It strives to provide a minimal yet practical foundation, allowing developers the freedom to create custom agent solutions as they desire.
+`agency` is a framework for defining and integrating agent-driven systems.
+It strives to provide a practical yet minimal foundation, allowing developers the freedom to create custom agent-integrated solutions as they see fit.

-While you might use other libraries for defining agent behavior, you can use `agency` for providing the basic communication and control foundation on which to build your agent system.
+So while you might use other libraries for implementing agent behavior, you can use `agency` for providing the foundation on which to define, connect, and control your agents.

 ## What are some known limitations or issues?